firefly2442/myhomelab-ansible/README.md

 ## Setup

-Make sure from the control node, you've already SSH'ed into each node and that the connection has been added to the `known_hosts` file.
+Make sure from the control node, you've already SSH'ed into each node and that the connection has been added to the `~/.ssh/known_hosts` file.

 ## Simple Ad-Hoc Tests